optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Current situation

-A function that takes params (a pytree) as first argument and returns a scalar (if only scalar algorithms will be used) or a dictionary that contains at the entries "value" (a scalar float), "contributions" (a pytree containing the summands that make up the criterion value of a likelihood problem) or "root_contributions" (a pytree containing the residuals of a least-squares problem).
+A function that takes params (a pytree) as first argument and returns a scalar (if only scalar algorithms will be used) or a dictionary that contains the entries "value" (a scalar float), "contributions" (a pytree containing the summands that make up the criterion value of a likelihood problem) or "root_contributions" (a pytree containing the residuals of a least-squares problem).
 Moreover, the dict can have any number of